Highlights of the Program

 • Demonstrating how enzymatic hydrolysis redesigns chicken protein to enhance bioavailability and metabolic relevance

-• Exploring solubility formulation flexibility and compatibility across beverages, meals, and medical nutrition
+• Exploring solubility, formulation flexibility, and compatibility across beverages, meals, and medical nutrition

 • Positioning precision animal protein within hybrid systems to improve efficiency, costs, and scalable manufacturing